-‘The Masked Singer UK’ Spoilers: Could Grandfather Clock Be Harry Redknapp?
+'The Masked Singer UK' Spoilers: Could Grandfather Clock Be Harry Redknapp?

-The second season of The Masked Singer UK airs every weekend on ITV and has the nation trying their hardest to figure out which celebrities are underneath the costumes.
+The second season of the UK edition of The Masked Singer airs every weekend on ITV and has the nation trying their hardest to figure out which celebrities are underneath the costumes.
 On Saturday, viewers and the panel — Davina McCall, Rita Ora, Mo Gilligan, and Jonathan Ross — were introduced to six more contestants.

 Grandfather Clock made quite the impression on the panelists after they performed Bill Haley and His Comets' track "Rock Around The Clock."
 They appear to be a male who doesn't sing professionally.
 However, their energetic performance was very entertaining.
 Ross could hear they started to sound a little out of breath toward the end.
 Gilligan said they had a distinctive voice while McCall believed they sounded young.